mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 Module extension is used for composing modules i.e. creating a subclass of an existing module to extend the capabilities of the base module.
 When YAMTL modules are extended, the process of initializing rules and attribute helpers begins from the leaf modules (those that do not extend any other module).
 Initialization then proceeds along the hierarchy of extended modules, moving from parent modules to their descendants.

 When a specializing module declares a rule that is already defined in the parent module, the new rule redefines the existing one if they have compatible signatures.
-This means that the importing module's rule (child module) defines all elements of the rule from the imported module (parent module), and the type of each of such element in the child module must be a subtype of the type of the element in the parent module.
+This means that the importing module"s rule (child module) defines all elements of the rule from the imported module (parent module), and the type of each of such element in the child module must be a subtype of the type of the element in the parent module.
 This ensures that the specialization maintains compatibility with the base rule.

 Attribute helpers (``Helper()``) are redefined when extending modules because they do not have any parameters.
 Imported rules and attribute helpers that are redefined cannot be accessed any longer.